marietolteca00/eds214-water-quality-hurricane/README.md

 # Water Quality Hurricane Disturbance in Puerto Rico

+- wheres data
+- have a descriptions of where information is saved
+- authors
+- where can data be retrieved

 ## Hurricane Hugo affects during 1989-1999, focused on chemical balances

 The goal of this repository to recreate the image from the original reports, with customization in visualization.
 Here you can find a guide on how the information was gathered, tidy wrangled, and create a reproducible code to try other methods.